livetrails/targetjs/README.md

 ```
 ---

-## Final takeaway
+### Final takeaway

-- Instead of wiring callbacks and effects, you write a sequence of targets.
-`$` reacts to the previous step; `$$` defers until all prior steps finish.
+- Instead of wiring callbacks and effects, you write a sequence of targets. `$$` defers until all prior steps finish.
 Animations, API calls, and child creation are all the same kind of thing: targets.
-Complex flows read top-to-bottom.
 - Minimal plumbing yet full control to manage a flow of complex asynchronous operations.

 ## Table of Contents